top of page

 2. In a pan add in the minced garlic and olive oil then put the heat on high.
 Once the garlic become fragrant, add in the tomatoes.
 Lower the heat to medium.
 Gently stir it and pop a lid on.

-3. After a couple of minutes, open the lid and add in 2 tbsp of salted rice malt.
+3. After a couple of minutes, open the lid and add in 2 tbsp of Shio koji.
 Cook it until the sauce becomes soupy.
 Once it becomes soupy, lower the heat to low and thicken the sauce, stirring periodically.
+Once the sauce has reduced by half, remove from heat.

 5. Cook the pasta and transfer it into the pan.
 Toss the pasta with the tomato sauce.
 Add in cheese if you want to.